To: Heading_

 Now people can just freely draw attention to themselves, trying to stand out in a very crowded space.
 Social media companies all use basically the same popularity-based algorithms to feed their members so that the most aggressively self-seeking reach the largest audience.
 It has become a celebration of prostituting ourselves in a popularity contest for the minds of the distracted who will forget us when they turn away and get on with their lives.
 Social media fosters viral irrelevance.

-However, social media sites have to make money, and having offered their platforms for free, have marketed what they know about their members for the highest bidder, being mostly those with big budgets, like corporations and governments, presenting them with the means to hijack the attention of masses to what they wanted them to be focusing upon.
-In this paradigm, individuals are only useful if they serve to promote the wishes of the biggest funders.
+However, social media sites have to make money, and having offered their platforms for free, have marketed what they know about their members to the highest bidder, being mostly those with big budgets, like corporations and governments, presenting them with the means to hijack the attention of masses to what they wanted them to be focusing upon.
+In this paradigm, individuals are only useful if they serve to promote the wishes of those funders.

 In this way, social media has become a propaganda tool for the wealthy, in the same way newspapers did before.
 Through corporate sponsorships, self-serving individuals have been harvested as the faces of that propaganda, swamping the feeds of the masses with it.
 Lies and misinformation are now the news for most uses of the platforms as the opaque algorithms stuff them with what they supposedly want to hear, but tacitly supporting what the payers of the propaganda want people to believe.